 The option and its value may be stored in the Windows registry or, for UNIX-like platforms, in the config.ini file.
 It takes effect from there because it is not being overridden in the command line shown above.
-(For more details, see the preference listing in the Gathering FlexNet Inventory PDF file, available through the title page of online help.)
+(For more details, see the preference listing in Gathering FlexNet Inventory.
+For more details, see the preference listing in Gathering FlexNet Inventory.)
 If the option is not specified, the following default value is automatically used (wrapped here for readability):